mdpletcher/SLR_random_forest_pletcher/README.md

 ## Motivation

 The accuracy of current operational SLR methods is largely unknown over the western U.S. and over complex terrain.
 In this study, we validate operational SLR methods and a newly developed random forest (RF) based SLR algorithm using high quality snowfall observations at a mountain site in Little Cottonwood Canyon, Utah.
-We find the RF-based SLR method produces more accurate SLR forecasts at this location, which can be used by forecasters and avalanche personnel.
+We find the RF-based SLR method produces more accurate SLR forecasts at this location, which can be used by forecasters and snow-safety personnel.

 ## Background on example dataset